psrc/urbansim/eugene/tests/README.txt

  If you want to run this test and you don't have the eugene_1980_database already in MySQL, download the Eugene 1980 baseyear cache from the Opus/UrbanSim download page at www.urbansim.org/download.
 (Be sure and get the cache corresponding to your version of the code.)
-Then use the export_cache_to_mysql tool in eugene.tools to copy the data from the cache into MySQL.
+Then use the do_export_cache_to_sql_database script in opus_core/tools to copy the data from the cache into MySQL.
 The cache directory will be eugene_1980_baseyear_cache/1980 (note the 1980 subdirectory).
 You should copy it to a database named eugene_1980_baseyear.